Canning Potatoes

-You will need to know how to use a pressure canner.
-This pressure canning page has more detailed information and step-by-step instructions on how to use a pressure canner.
+You will need to know how to use your pressure canner.
+If you are not familiar with your canner, this pressure canning page has more detailed information and step-by-step instructions on using a pressure canner.

 Ingredients